 ← Back to Danger Theory

-When cells undergo stressful, necrotic death, they release internal molecules called Damage-Associated Molecular Patterns (DAMPs).
-These act as alarm signals, activating immune cells to initiate inflammation and repair.
+When cells undergo stressful, necrotic death, they release Damage-Associated Molecular Patterns (DAMPs).
+These alarm signals activate immune cells to initiate inflammation and repair.

 OLD MODEL: Self vs. Non-Self

 • Primary Trigger: Foreignness.
-The immune system attacks anything it doesn't recognize as "self".
+Attacks anything not recognized as "self".

 • Core Question: "Where are you from?"